karttur/soil-spectro/_posts/2022/2022-09-21-spectrodata-OSSL4ML07-mlmodel03.markdown

   }
 ```

 The setting above starts the randomized hyper-parameter tuning as part of the process-flow in <span class='module'>OSSL_mlmodel.py</span>.
-The parameter _fraction_ defines the cross-validation fraction, _nIterSearch_ is the total number of randomized search over the total hyper-parameters space defined (set in a separate file as explained below), the number in _n_best_report_ is the number of the highest ranking tunings that are reported and saved with the results.
+The parameter _fraction_ defines the cross-validation fraction, _nIterSearch_ is the total number of randomized search over the total hyper-parameter space defined (set in a separate file as explained below), the number in _n_best_report_ is the number of the highest ranking tunings that are reported and saved with the results.
 The tuning is repeated independently for each combination of regressor and target feature.

 The parameterizatin of the randomized tuning must be set in a separate json file, linked under the "input" tag of the json command file: